Thank you for your feedback

 Thank you to everyone who provided a comment on the proposed stormwater upgrade at Fairy Bower Ocean Pool.

 We’ve upgraded drainage at Fairy Bower Pool

 The stormwater pipe and concrete sections above the pool have suffered damage due to storm events over the years and require repair.

-As a result, we’re planning to upgrade the stormwater outlet running parallel to the pool.
+As a result, we have upgraded stormwater outlet running parallel to the pool.

 The upgrade will: